Pineapple Teriyaki Sauce (A Sexy Twist on a Classic Marinade)

 Instructions

-- In a mixing cup, combine the 100% fruit juice, broth, soy sauce, mirin, garlic, and ginger.
-Add about 8 grinds of black pepper.
+- In a mixing bowl, whisk together the pineapple juice, broth, soy sauce, mirin, garlic and ginger.
+Add about 8 grinds of freshly ground black pepper or 1/4 tsp.

 To use as a marinade